ChimeraGaming/EZ-Flash_Guide/Models/README.md

 # EZ-Flash Models Overview

 This section documents every major EZ-Flash flashcart model from 2001 to present, including their features, compatibility, and quirks.
 Use this to compare models or look up specifics for the one you own.
+If you notice any mistakes that need correcting please put it in [EZ-Flash Guide Issues](https://github.com/ChimeraGaming/EZ-Flash_Guide/issues)

 ---